Avoiding these five mistakes is crucial to building your business and reputation.

 As this delegation process occurs, the MSP makes several claims to provide you with a sense of security.
 They explain how they are experts at all things IT.
 They are proactive, responsive, and can handle your critical business IT services.
 Their stated service skills include cybersecurity, network management, and PC support.
 Some also promote cloud computing, data backup, business continuity, and disaster recovery planning.

 When your service provider states that you are safe and assures that your data is protected, do you believe them?
 MSPs provide needed helpdesk support, patch management, and system deployments.
-However, it is rare to find an MSP that is effective across the many facets of cybersecurity.
+However, it is rare to find an effective MSP across the many facets of cybersecurity.
 We will highlight common mistakes we see executives making when trusting their MSP to secure their businesses from disruption, financial loss, and reputational damage.

 Delegate Instead of Abdicate